-• Do feel free to discuss course content with each other, even including general discussion of homework assignments and how to fix specific issues.

-- Do feel free to post small snippets of non-working assignment code to Piazza or the official course Slack.
-If you have trouble narrowing the problem down to a small snippet, just describe the problem as well as you can and/or ask your TA for help. - Do feel free to ask conceptual questions related to assignments on Piazza or the official course Slack. - Do feel free to post code for the exploration exercises on Piazza or the official course Slack. - Don't post any quiz questions or answers in any form. - Don't make your code for assignments publicly accessible, for example by posting it on Stack Overflow, Chegg, a public GitHub repository, etc. Any GitHub repository you post assignment code on must be private.
-Later courses will have assignments specifically designated as portfolio assignments, which you will be able to post in a public repository. - Do feel free to share and compare your assignment code with other students on Piazza or the official course Slack starting the Sunday after the assignment was due.
+- Do feel free to discuss course content with each other, even including general discussion of homework assignments and how to fix specific issues. - Do feel free to post small snippets of non-working assignment code to Piazza or the official course Slack.
+If you have trouble narrowing the problem down to a small snippet, just describe the problem as well as you can and/or ask your TA for help. - Do feel free to ask conceptual questions related to assignments on Piazza or the official course Slack. - Do feel free to post code for the exploration exercises on Piazza or the official course Slack - Don't post any quiz questions or answers in any form. - Don't make your code publicly accessible, for example by posting it on Stack Overflow, Chegg, a public GitHub repository, etc. Any GitHub repository you post assignment code on must be private, with the exception of the Portfolio assignment. - Do feel free to share and compare your assignment code with other students on Piazza or the official course Slack starting the Sunday after the assignment was due.
 Keep in mind that there's not just one correct way to write a program there's almost always a variety of correct approaches.
 As you compare with others' code, try to notice what seem to be advantages or disadvantages of a particular approach, and don't be afraid to ask questions about why someone made a certain design decision. - Don't copy someone else's code, in whole or in part, whether someone else in the course, a previous student in the course, or code you found somewhere online.
 It's easy for us to detect plagiarism, it will impact your grade for the course, and it goes on your academic record.